joegreene/Spring-2014-CS-Lab--SI-/Week 9/README.md

 to know the other terms too, but the others weren't focused on as much from what I remember.

 ### Chapter 2
 Just operator stuff.
-Good to practice if you're still are hesitant with type coercion, division, modulus, etc.
+Good to practice if you're still are hesitant with type coercion, division, modulus, etc. I've sort of snuck in `cmath` into the first portion as well.
+For all of these (except cmath), check the Chapter 2 notes for more information if required. cmath can be found under Chapter 3.

 #### Operators
 ##### Arithmetic & Assignment
-Questions to ask yourself:
+Other than below, check Lab 3 and 4 for practice as well.

+__Questions and Practice__:

 1. What is an assignment operator?
 Give an example of one in use.
 2. How would you translate [this]() into C++ code?
 You only need to provide a snippet.
 3. Create a program to calculate the square root of a number, including imaginary numbers.
 An example output is provided in the "example outputs" folder.

+##### Relational Operators
+Other than the practice we did in the SI session, check Lab 4 for practice.

+##### Logical Operators
+Other than the practice we did in the SI session, check Lab 4 and 5 for practice.

 ### Chapter 3
 Only covers one topic: iomanip.
 You might want to try this one at home, since it might take a bit to type out.

 #### iomanip
-Refer to either some online reference, your notes, the teacher's notes, or [Week 6's notes]() on this site to review these topics.
+Refer to either some online reference, Lab 4, the teacher's notes, or [Week 6's notes](https://github.com/joegreene/Spring-2014-CS-Lab--SI-/tree/master/Week%206) on this site to review these topics.

 __PRACTICE:__
 Create a program that converts fahrenheit to celsius (or vice-versa, doesn't matter) but prints out its result similar to the example outputs provided